Ref: MS 61

 - Names: Hartlib, Samuel, ?1600-1662; Komenský, Jan Amos, 1592-1670

-- Conditions of access: Access to online version at HRI Digital.
+- Conditions of access: Access to online version at the Digital Humanities Institute.
 Original documents may be consulted in exceptional circumstances.

 - Restrictions: None

 - Copyright: The University of Sheffield Library

 - Finding aids: Use online version at the Digital Humanities Institute